 Hitachi has a long and illustrious history of putting out excellent power tools at affordable prices.
-The Hitachi C12RSH2 is, therefore, arriving with a certain amount of pedigree and a reputation to uphold.
+The Hitachi C12RSH2 miter saw is, therefore, arriving with a certain amount of pedigree and a reputation to uphold.
 Following the discontinuation of the original C12RSH, the C12RSH2 has taken over as the new bar-setter for the brand’s sliding saw the lineup.

 According to the manufacturer, the Hitachi C12RSH2 12 inch sliding compound miter saw combines the compactness of a zero-clearance saw with all the power and versatility you’d expect from a world-class workhorse.
 They talk of its capacity to deal with much larger pieces of material, along with an improved adjustable laser marker for unbeatable accuracy.